 According to Google, over 20,000 Google Cast–ready apps are available.
 Virtually every popular streaming service is supported by Chromecast.
 Coupled with Google Assistant, you can control your TV through voice commands.

-Chromecast (3rd generation 2018) and Chromecast ultra (2016).
-The Chromecast 3rd gen support HD video at 1080p @ 60fps, comes with an HDMI interface for connecting to your HDTV, and WiFi 5 for connecting to the internet.
-You can also connect to the internet through Ethernet but only through an optional USB power adapter.
-It has a Micro-USB which is supported to power the device through USB or power adapter.
+The device comes in two versions; the Standard Chromecast (3rd generation 2018) and Chromecast Ultra (2016).
+The Chromecast 3rd gen supports Full HD video at 1080p @ 60fps, comes with an HDMI interface for connecting to your HDTV and WiFi 5 for connecting to the internet.
+You can also connect to the internet through Ethernet but only through an optional USB Ethernet adapter bought separately.
+It has a Micro-USB which is used to power the device through USB port of your TV or USB power adapter.

 The Chromecast Ultra, on the other hand, supports 4K Ultra HD with High Dynamic Range (HDR10, Dolby Vision) along with other features of the Chromecast.
 Early this month, Google is reported to be launching an Android TV powered dongle fully supported with a dedicated remote having Google Assistant support.